nf-core/eager/docs/usage.md

-This functionality allows you to provide other researchers who wish to re-use your data to apply their own adapter removal/read merging procedures, while maintaining anonyminity for sample donors - for example with microbiome research.
+This functionality allows you to provide other researchers who wish to re-use your data to apply their own adapter removal/read merging procedures, while maintaining anonymity for sample donors - for example with microbiome research.

 If using TSV input, stripping is performed library, i.e. after lane merging.